CryptoManiac/open-ethereum-pool-pps/README.md

     "stateUpdateInterval": "3s",
     // Require this share difficulty from miners "difficulty": 2000000000,
+    // PPS fee applied to each share submitted "miningFee": 1.5,

     /* Reply error to miner instead of job if redis is unavailable.
       Should save electricity to miners if pool is sick and they didn't set up failovers.